sammaxfleet/LOSIMPLEDJANGO/README.md

 ## Things worked on since last submitt

 - Sign Up page disappears once logged in.
+- If not signed in User gets redirected to login page when trying to book.
 - CRUD functionality for the user once logged in with the 'My Profile' Page being and to edite or delete profile.
 - Booking system Functionality, preventing double booking or being able to book on previous dates.
 - 'My Booking page' enabling the user to edit bookings with the CRUD function.